 4. Meanwhile prepare the fruit mixture.
 Place the washed berries with the icing sugar into a small pan with the water.
 Place over a medium heat and allow to cook, stirring periodically.
 Turn off the heat after about 5 minutes and divide the mixture into two.
 One half will be added as a layer to the body of the cheesecake (keep the berries in this half), the other half will be used for the top.

 5. Make the cream-cheese body.
 Place the cream-cheese into a large bowl and beat with the electric beaters (or by hand with a wooden spoon) on a slow setting for 1 or 2 minutes.
 Add the sour cream and lemon zest and beat again.
-Add eggs in two stages, beating well after each addition.
+Add the eggs in two stages, beating well after each addition.
 Pour in the slightly cooled melted chocolate and mix again.
 Pour 1/3 to 1/2 of the cheesecake mixture onto the biscuit base carefully trying to avoid disturbing the biscuit crumb.
 Level the mixture out.

 6. Finish the fruit filling.
-Measure the fruit mixture set aside for the filling.
+Measure the fruit mixture which has been set aside for the filling.
 Dissolve sufficient powdered gelling agent to lightly set the bilberry mixture in 150ml of cool water (I found about half a sachet was enough).
 Mix the gelling agent with the berry liquid as per the product instructions.
 Once made, pour the berry mixture into a Pyrex jug and cool it by submerging the lower half of the jug in cold water.
 Keep stirring the mixture and finger testing the temperature.
 Once cool enough to prevent it 'melting' the cream-cheese mixture continue layering up the cake.
 (NB avoid leaving this fruit mixture too long as it does tend to set quite quickly once cool).

 8. Bake and cool.
 Place the cheesecake tin into a roasting tin and place onto the oven shelf.
 Pour water into the roasting tin so that it comes half way up the cake tin sides.
 Bake for 10 minutes.
 Reduce the oven temperature to 140c / Fan 120c/ Gas 1 for a further 40 - 45 minutes.
 The cheesecake will still have a slight wobble in the centre when it is ready.
 At this point, turn the oven off leaving the cheesecake in the oven for a further 2 hours sat in the water bath.
 This will help it cool down slowly and hopefully avoid a crack developing in the top.
 After 2 hours remove from the oven and roasting tin.
 Once full cold, cover and place in the fridge for at least 6 hours.